jasonwebb/morphogenesis-resources/README.md

 <img src="https://i.ytimg.com/vi/LC0IbOZ0jkw/maxresdefault.jpg" width="300" align="right">

 ### Marching cubes
 3D version of [marching squares](#marching-squares).
 Whereas marching _squares_ uses lines and cells to trace the contours of a 2D scalar field, marching _cubes_ uses polygons and voxels to trace the contours of a 3D scalar field, resulting in a mesh.
+Marching cubes can be thought of as a mesh conversion algorithm that produces meshes based on 3D scalar fields.

 Originally developed by William Lorensen and Harvey Cline of General Electric in 1987 (see original paper in _Articles_ section) for use in the medical imaging (MRI/CT) field, this algorithm has become widely used in many areas of computer graphics